Here you can learn some of the main factors for fuel drain to appear on light vehicles, vans or one tank trucks.

 Device power supply failure

-The first factor that can affect the accuracy of fuel level data in a properly functioning fuel control system, as well as cause incorrect refueling and/or draining, is the fact that the device constantly sends data to the Mapon server.
+The first factor that can affect the accuracy of fuel level data in a properly functioning fuel control system, as well as cause incorrect refueling and/or draining, is the fact that the device stops sending data to the Mapon server.

 If you see a drain on the graph, you should definitely check the following first: